agentrickard/domain/README.txt

 Due to the way node_access() works, the following limitations should be noted.

-  - Any node that is assigned to more than one subdomain can be edited by any editor who belongs to one of the subdomains.
+  - Any node that is assigned to more than one domain can be edited by any editor who belongs to one of the domains.

   - Users who look at the sites and have the 'administer nodes' permission can always see all content on all sites, which can be confusing.
 This is